smkent/3d/docs/index.md

 # 3D printing guide and reference for the Sovol SV06 Plus

 Several months after getting my 3D printer, I'm introducing others to the world of 3D printing!
-This guide is an introduction to 3D printing with the same printer I have, the [Sovol SV06 Plus][sovol-sv06-plus].
+This site serves as a guide and reference for 3D printing with the [Sovol SV06 Plus][sovol-sv06-plus].

 [This web site is open source][repo-url] and is hosted on [GitHub Pages][github-pages].
 Feedback, suggestions, and pull requests are